bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 ## Deploying your Android app bundle Google Play Store

-If you want to check the bundle prior to app store distribution, you can add the **Deploy to bitrise.io** Step after the **Gradle Runner** Step.
-It uploads the bundle into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.
+If you want to check the bundle prior to app store distribution, you can add the **Deploy to bitrise.io** Step after the **Gradle Runner / Android Build** Step.
+It uploads the bundle into the [ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.

 Before you start, make sure you are in sync with Google Play Store!
 Learn how to

 * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)
 * set up [Google Play API access](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#set-up-google-play-api-access)

-1. In your Bitrise Dashboard, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE.
+1. In your Bitrise Dashboard, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
 2. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`